MediaComem/comem-archidep/ex/big-browser-deployment.md

 Exit with `Ctrl-X` and save when prompted.

-> That line allows any user in the `big-browser` group to execute the listed
+> This line allows any user in the `big-browser` group to execute the listed
 > commands with `sudo` without having to enter a password (hence the `NOPASSWD`
 > option).
+>
+> You can test that it works by connecting to your server and running `sudo
+> systemctl status one-chat-room`.
+It should no longer ask you for your
+> password.

 ### Test the automated deployment